ivanistheone/multivers/README.md

 =========
 Tools for managing multiple versions of text files and content transclusion.

+Alternative name idea: `salmon`; because changes godda flow upstream!
+Also analogy with salmon fish (as a kid you studied fro these books, now it's time to return to them and add your contributions).

 Motivation
 ----------
 I would like to use part of the material from the [No bullshit guite to math and physics](http://minireference.com)